-All screening materials should complement the building and adjacent buildings in materials and color
+All screening materials should complement the building and adjacent buildings in materials and color taken to avoid the placement of utilities under the pavement to assure ease of future maintenance.

 All new utilities throughout the downtown area shall be installed underground.